Your family may not be together when disaster strikes, so have a plan on how to communicate with each other in emergencies.

 Family members should know how to use text messaging.
 Text messages will often work when voice calls don't.

 Subscribe to alert services.
 Many Wyoming communities now have systems that will send instant text alerts or e-mails to let you know about bad weather, road closings, local emergencies, etc. Sign up by contacting your local emergency management or homeland security office.
-You can also find the links to sign up for your area at
+You can also find the links to sign up for your area on the county contacts page.

 More information is available at Ready.gov